OmgAbear/gosolve/README.md

     -root
         - cmd holds any available command mains - in this case, a basic http server
-        - dev holds development relevant docs and tools
+        - dev holds development relevant docs and tools, including openapi spec
         - config holds the yaml configuration file
         - frontend holds the relevant frontend code.
 Normally would be a separate repository.
         - internal holds different layers